What is the Eurovision opening music and how long has ‘Te Deum’ featured in the song contest?

 A brassy, warlike rondo, Charpentier’s motet was thought to have been performed in celebration of a French victory in the Battle of Steenkerque, in August 1692.

-For how long has ‘Te Deum’ featured in the song contest?
+How long has ‘Te Deum’ been the Eurovision theme?

-The ‘Prelude’ to Te Deum that we hear in Eurovision was arranged by Guy Lambert, a 20th-century French organist famous for his transcriptions of Charpentier’s music, and directed by Louis Martini, a French conductor who died in 2000.
+The ‘Prelude’ to Te Deum that we hear in Eurovision was arranged by Guy Lambert, a 20th-century French organist famous for his transcriptions of Charpentier’s music.
+It was directed by Louis Martini, a French conductor who died in 2000.

 And the ‘Prelude’ isn’t just the signature song of Eurovision; Charpentier’s fanfare is used across the European Broadcasting Union and can be heard in the opening credits of the Vienna New Year’s Concert, as well as in other Eurovision events.
 Te Deum was also the intro to Bud Greenspan’s Olympiad films.

-The Israel Philharmonic Orchestra recently posted the above video in celebration of the upcoming broadcast, in which they play a reimagined reading of Te Deum.
+In 2019, when the Eurovision Song Contest was hosted in Israel, the Israel Philharmonic Orchestra posted a video in celebration of the upcoming broadcast in which they play a reimagined reading of Te Deum.

-By adding several instruments, including an oud and a darabouka drum, and flattening a few notes in the descending melody, they give the symphonic piece an elegant middle-eastern twist.
+By adding several instruments, including an oud and a darabouka drum, and flattening a few notes in the descending melody, they gave the symphonic piece an elegant middle-eastern twist.